kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 ## Plan of Work

-### Milestone 1: Local API Development
+### Milestone 1: Local API Development with Visual Testing

-We will build a working API that runs on the local machine first, before deploying to the cloud.
-This milestone creates the core functionality: accepting image uploads, calling OpenAI for moderation, and returning classification results.
+We will build a working API that runs on the local machine and verify it works through browser-based testing before containerization.
+This milestone follows Test-Driven Development principles: we create the core functionality, add a web UI for visual testing, and thoroughly validate everything works locally before moving to Docker and cloud deployment.
+At the end of this milestone, you will be able to access a web interface at http://localhost:8080, upload test images through your browser, and see real-time classification results from OpenAI's moderation API.

 The project structure will be: